CVE-2026-10834: CWE-73 External Control of File Name or Path in WP Travel Engine

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Since the vulnerability affects versions before 6.8.1, upgrading to version 6.8.1 or later is likely recommended once confirmed.
-Until then, restrict user permissions carefully and monitor for unusual file movements within the uploads directory.
+Since the vulnerability affects versions before 6.8.1, upgrading to version 6.8.1 or later (if available) is recommended once confirmed.
+Until an official fix is released, restrict user permissions where possible and monitor for unusual file movements within the uploads directory.

 CVE-2026-10834: CWE-73 External Control of File Name or Path in WP Travel Engine